MehmetGalioglu/Resume/README.md

 Under the guidance of professional test automation engineers, I had opportunity to develop a solid skill set in test automation within the Java OOP framework.
 I have been developing expertise in Selenium for web automation, Cucumber BDD Framework, Page Object Model and dependency management with Maven.
-I have successfully implemented common testing practices such as test execution with BDD, and application of object oriented programming in test automation.

 My skills extend to API testing, where I have hands-on experience in backend testing and end-to-end testing.